AvikMitra/voicenav/README.md

 2. Create an API key (starts with `sk-ant-`)
 3. Paste it into VoiceNav on first launch

-New accounts get $5 free credit.
-Each description costs ~$0.01–0.03.

 ## Stack

 Chrome Extension (Manifest V3) · Claude Vision API · Web Speech API

-No backend.
-No build step.
-Just load and go.
+No backend or build step.